moxiivx/manifests/README.md

 cd ~/manifests
 ./init_a53.sh
 ```
-> for now it's only for avium and im gonna prob add more roms in the future. so it might change
+> for now the script is for avium and im gonna prob add more roms to scripts in the future. so it might change